yinon-gold/mlops-dtu-project/reports/README.md

 >
 > Answer:
 ﻿We adhered to the conventional Python style guide.
 It's crucial to maintain code quality and formatting rules to ensure maximum legibility for all contributors.
-This approach facilitates better understanding and collaboration among team members, enhancing the overall development process.
+This approach facilitates better understanding and collaboration among team members making the overall development process faster and less painful.

 --- question 6 fill here ---